03 california housing tabpfn

 Regional Trends:

-- North (latitude > 35.85): Prices drop more sharply in the first half from east to west.
+- South (latitude <= 35.85): Prices drop more sharply in the second half from west to east.